Nesimi (film)

-Nesimi (Nəsimi) is an Azerbaijani biopic film shot in Baku, Absheron, Gobustan, Nakhichevan, Shamakhi (Azerbaijan), Bukhara, Samarkand (Uzbekistan), Halab, Damascus (Syria) in 1973.
+Nesimi (Nəsimi) is a Soviet biopic film shot in Baku, Absheron, Gobustan, Nakhichevan, Shamakhi (Azerbaijan), Bukhara, Samarkand (Uzbekistan), Halab, Damascus (Syria) in 1973.
 Screenplay was written by Isa Huseynov.
 Directed by Hasan Seyidbeyli, this film is in history drama genre depicting the life of a prominent Azerbaijani philosopher and poet, Imadaddin Nasimi.
 The film is considered one of the best Azerbaijani movies in historical genre produced during Soviet times.
 After this debut in a big movie, the actor in the leading role, Rasim Balayev became a notable actor after this movie.

 Plot

-The film is a biographical true story about life of Imadaddin Nasimi, well known throughout the East for his school of philosophy and thought, poems and promotion of moral values in a feudal society.
+The film is a biographical true story about the life of Imadaddin Nasimi, well known throughout the East for his school of philosophy and thought, poems and promotion of moral values in a feudal society.
 During the 14th-15th centuries, when Azerbaijan was a stage for warring powers and civil wars, Nasimi was the only poet committed to promotion of humanism and moral values inflicting criticism on the ruling system and the society itself.
 For his intruding role in feudal regimes, Nasimi lived a complex and tragic life.
 At the end of the film, Nasimi is killed in front of masses as his skin is peeled off while alive.